 Sowing depth: 0.5 to 1 cm

-Note: These seeds come in clay pills - and are therefore quite expensive - but you will harvest lots of lettuce from each head for a long time.
-You get 12 pills with 1 seed in each.
+Note: These seeds come in clay pellets and are therefore quite expensive, but each head gives you plenty of lettuce over a long period.
+The packet contains 12 pellets, each with 1 seed.

 What do you need to grow your own red Crispy lettuce?

-To harvest as much and as quickly as possible, first sow indoors and place the Crispy outside in your bed when it is already a small plant.
+To harvest as much and as quickly as possible, start the seeds indoors and only move the Crispy lettuce into your raised bed once it has become a small plant.

-In other words: an MM-mini, or a patch in one of our boxes, filled with Makkelijke Moestuinmix.
+In other words: an MM-Mini, or a square in one of our raised beds, filled with MM-mix.

 Crispy lettuce grows extremely well on MM mix: here you see 1 head filling an entire patch